 What causes cellulite?

 Cellulite is almost exclusively a female concern – the anatomy of a woman’s skin is different than a man’s and cellulite is primarily about estrogen.
 As estrogen is released into a woman’s body, fluid builds up in fatty tissues.
 And women have more fatty tissue than men – particularly throughout the thighs and hips.

-The very hormone which helps us relax during pregnancy decreases production of collagen, which is the protein which helps keeps skin elastic and strong.
-When elasticity decreases, there is a greater likelihood of cellulite.
+Additionally, the very hormone which helps us relax during pregnancy decreases production of collagen, which is the protein which helps keep skin elastic and strong.
+When elasticity decreases, there is a greater likelihood that cellulite will develop.

-Cellulite is located in the subsurface – or subcutaneous layer of the skin.
-It is made of up of connective tissue and fat cells known as the septa.
+Cellulite is located in the subsurface, or subcutaneous, layer of the skin.
+It is made up of connective tissue and fat cells known as the septa.
 Cellulite forms when the structural support of the skin starts to collapse and the fat cells push through it – that’s what causes the ‘dimpled’ look that so many women would like to do away with.

 Our lymphatic system plays a critical role in the development of cellulite.
 The septa becomes stiff because of decreased lymph and blood circulation to the subcutaneous layer of skin.
 The tissue weakens and the decrease in lymph drainage causes the fluids which should carry away waste to be trapped.
 The septa then becomes fibrous and tightens even more on the underlying fat cells.
 The decreased circulation also weakens capillaries and veins, causing the surrounding tissue to harden.
 Blood reroutes around the cellulite area and the septa fibers continue to thicken and even more fat continues to be deposited.
 The fats and toxins won’t be removed because of the poor circulation.